MadLittleMods/zed-theme-vscode-light-plus/dev-notes.md

 ### Locally link theme/extension

-There is a `zed: install dev extension` command (also accessible in the top-right corner of the Extensions page) that will bring up a file picker to select the cloned repo.
+There is a `zed: install dev extension` command (also accessible as a `Install Dev Extension` button in the top-right corner of the Extensions page) that will bring up a file picker to select the cloned repo.
 This will symlink the repo to the Zed installed extensions directory.

 <details>
 <summary>Or if you prefer to do this manually:</summary>